chocolatey/choco-quickstart-scripts/README.md

 ### Step 1: Begin C4B Setup

+> :warning:**DISCLAIMER**: This guide utilizes code from a GitHub repository, namely: [choco-quickstart-scripts](https://github.com/chocolatey/choco-quickstart-scripts).
+Though we explain what each script does in drop-down boxes, please do your due diligence to review this code and ensure it meets your Organizational requirements.

 1. Open a PowerShell console with the `Run as Administrator` option, and paste and run the following code:

     ```powershell